nwalablessing/VolumeRayCasting-master/README.md

 ## HOW I RAN A VOLUME RAY CASTING CODE AVAILABLE ON GITHUB

-I am explaining how i ran a volume ray casting code on github using visual studio
+I am explaining how i ran a volume ray casting code on github using visual studio.

 first i used the seach button on my github account to get other github projects on volume ray casting